A3-Root/Root_Cyberwarfare/wiki/Zeus-Guide.md

 **What It Does:**
 - **For Buildings**: Registers all doors with unique door IDs
 - **For Lights**: Registers the lamp object with on/off control
-- **For Drones**: Registers the drone for faction change and disable operations
 - If "Make Unbreachable" is checked (doors only), prevents ACE breaching/lockpicking

 **Access Control:**